Raymond-dev-546730/Anomaly-Benchmark-CICIoT2023/README.md

 # Anomaly Detection for Zero-Day IoT Attacks

-This repository contains training scripts and terminal logs from:
+This repository contains training scripts and experimental logs from the research paper:
 > **"Performance–Efficiency Trade-offs in Anomaly Detection Architectures for Zero-Day IoT Attack Detection: A Systematic Benchmark on CICIoT2023"**
 > *Accepted to Workshop on AI for Cyber Threat Intelligence (WAITI) 2025*
 > Raymond Lee & Yunpeng Zhang